robertdfrench/ifuncd-up/README.md

 these variables can make the program *slower*, but cannot make the program behave *differently*.

-`speed_demo_always.c` is designed to be the slowest technique -- it checks all the necessary CPU features every time an implementation is needed and picks one on the fly.
+`speed_demo/always` is designed to be the slowest technique -- it checks all the necessary CPU features every time an implementation is needed and picks one on the fly.
 Curiously, this technique is not significantly slower than anything else.
 It is only marginally slower